orangesaft/neurotech/README.md

 # Neurotech: Predicting Structural Changes in the Brains of Schizophrenia Patients Experiencing AVH

 ## Project Overview
-This project analyzes neuroimaging data (MRI) to investigate potential structural brain changes in schizophrenia patients experiencing auditory verbal hallucinations (AVH).
+This project analyzes neuroimaging data (MRI) to investigate potential structural changes in the brains of schizophrenia patients experiencing auditory verbal hallucinations (AVH).
 Using machine learning techniques, the project replicates and builds upon findings from published research, with a unique methodological approach.

 The project was originally developed with the aim of presenting at the 2025 California Neurotech Conference at UCSD, although it was not ultimately submitted.